Can Dentists Prescribe Medication? Exploring the Limits of Dental Prescriptions

 1. What Are Dental Prescriptions?

-Dental prescriptions are medications provided by dentists to treat oral health problems such as infections, inflammation, and pain.
+Dental prescriptions are medications that dentists use to treat problems in the mouth, teeth, and gums.

-Dentists prescribe them based on the patient’s individual needs and the specific condition being treated.
+Dentists choose these drugs based on the patient’s needs, medical history, and the condition being treated.

 2. Medications Dentists Can Prescribe